osvetlik/openconnect.service/README.md

 6. `systemctl start openconnect@some.vpn.server`.

-I found no way to specify the VPN server IP/name in the configuration file so the service name is actually the host name (or IP address) of your VPN server.
+I found no way to specify the VPN server IP/name in the configuration file so the service name part after the @ sign is actually the host name (or IP address) of your VPN server.